What Is ERP Integration? A Complete Explanation

 Many data flows should be flexible, where the actions that get taken depend on different circumstances.

-For instance, when a client’s account gets updated in your CRM, you should add logic that updates the customer’s account in your ERP if their profile already exists in the latter; however, if the client’s profile doesn’t already exist in your ERP for whatever reason, you would create the customer in the app before updating their profile.
+For instance, when a client’s account is updated in your CRM, you should add logic to update their ERP account.
+If their profile already exists in the ERP, update it accordingly.
+However, if the profile does not exist, create the customer in the ERP before updating their profile.

 No integration is immune to issues.
 You have API outages to contend with, system outages to consider, data that can go missing, and the list goes on.